-What information does the governing body want or need so that it can exercise its discretion in relation to pay sensibly?
-What questions will it ask to satisfy itself that pay recommendations are justified/fair?
+What information does the governing body need so that it can exercise its discretion in relation to pay sensibly?
+What questions will need to be asked to ensure that pay recommendations are justified and fair?

-What correlation will it expect to see between performance and pay?
+What is the expected correlation between performance and pay?

-Will it be able to defend its decisions if challenged (e.g. by dissatisfied teachers or by Ofsted?
+Will the governing body be able to defend its decisions if challenged (e.g. by dissatisfied teachers or by Ofsted)?

-You might want to start by considering what information your governing body has previously received about pay and use this as the basis for a discussion with them about whether they felt this was sufficient for them to be confident that previous decisions about pay were fair and could be justified.
-Ask them what additional information they would like to receive in future.
+You might want to start by considering what information your governing body has previously received about pay and use this as the basis for a discussion with them about whether they felt that this was sufficient for them to be confident that previous decisions about pay were fair and could be justified.
+Ask the governing body what additional information they would like to receive in future.

-When they inspect your school, Ofsted may ask for anonymised information from the last three years which shows the proportions of teachers who have:
+When Ofsted inspect your school, they may ask for anonymised information from the last three years which shows the proportions of teachers who have: